Power Supplies Explained: Wattage, Efficiency and Why Cheap Ones Kill PCs

 PSU Wattage Explained Without Overbuying Like a Maniac

 This is where power supply wattage and efficiency explained properly saves you money.
 Wattage is capacity, not quality.
 You need enough headroom for peak load, not a nuclear reactor in your case.
+If you are building from scratch, follow this step-by-step gaming PC build breakdown to stay on budget and on performance.

 Why Wattage Numbers Are Confusing